UMartLLC/CampuslyIP/replit.md

   - Expanding a category immediately filters to show all items in that category
   - Selecting subcategories further narrows results within the category
   - Visual feedback with accent colors for active filters
+  - Item counts displayed next to each category/subcategory showing available items
+  - Performance-optimized count calculations using useMemo and Map data structures
   - Empty state message when no items match with clear filters button
 - Advanced filtering (category, subcategory, condition)
 - **Site-wide search functionality**: Search bar in header navigates to marketplace with results filtered by query